$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

 Let $\Omega\subset\RR^N$ be a bounded open set.
 We are interested in the existence and uniqueness as well as the $L^1$-comparison principle for the weak solution concerning the PDE of the type

 Here, $\sign$ is the maximal monotone graph defined in $\RR$ by

-$V$ and $g$ are the given velocity field and the reaction term respectively, satisfying besides assumptions we precise next (including at least the common case of Lipschitz continuous reaction term).
+$V$ and $f$ are the given velocity field and source term respectively, satisfying besides assumptions we precise next.
 In the case of nonnegative solution (one phase problem), the problem may be written in the widespread form

-The linear version of the problem which ties into the case where $\sign$'s graph is superseded by the identity ; that is to take $p=u,$ the problem corresponds to Fokker-Planck equation.
-Existence, uniqueness and stability of weak solutions for this case is studied in \cite{Figali} with possibly linear degenerate diffusion, additive noise and $BV-$vector fields $V$ in $\RR^N.$ One can see moreover the work \cite{LebrisLions} where the case of irregular coefficient and the associated stochastic differential equation are touch on.
+The linear version of the problem which corresponds to the case where $\sign$'s graph is replaced by the identity ; that is to take $p=u,$ the problem matches with Fokker-Planck equation.
+Existence, uniqueness and stability of weak solutions for this case is studied in \cite{Figali} with possibly linear degenerate diffusion, additive noise and $BV-$vector fields $V$ in $\RR^N.$ One can see moreover the work \cite{LebrisLions} where the case of irregular coefficient and the associated stochastic differential equation are treated.